JABarios/web-scignals/content/blog/recording-signals-signalino.md

 ## Introduction

-In Signalino we are makers from the very beginning, and we support the Do It Yourself (DIY) movement, teamwork, obtaining and producing knowledge in community.
+In Signalino we the signaliners are makers from the very beginning, and we support the Do It Yourself (DIY) movement, teamwork, obtaining and producing knowledge in community.
 We believe in a change of mentality that helps us to share ideas, projects and develop them together.
 This is why